-2. NSDAP Mail - Prior to 1938, most agencies of the NSDAP (Nazi) party did not enjoy any special privileges.
-Stamps were still required, but the mail was easy to recognize because of the use of official seals of the party on the envelopes.
-Some agencies were so closely linked with the government that they are granted the same postal exemption "Frei durch Abloesung Reich" as governmental agencies.
+2. NSDAP Mail - Prior to 1938, most agencies of the NSDAP (Nazi) party did not enjoy any special privileges, but the mail was easy to recognize because of the use of official seals of the party on the envelopes.
+Some agencies were so closely linked with the government that they are granted the same postal "Frei durch Abloesung Reich" procedure as governmental agencies.
 Among the agencies receiving this exemption were the Chancellery of the NSDAP and SS units (paramilitary units) attached to the police.